The Online System for Clerkship Application and Review

 Q. How many judges will be participating in OSCAR this year?

-A. All federal judges will be listed initially at least by court and name, but the judges will retain the freedom to decide whether to post clerkship information.
-For those judges who do not post clerkship information, a notation of "no information available" or "not hiring" will be displayed.
+A. All federal judges will be listed initially at least by court and name, but the judges will retain the freedom to decide whether and when to post clerkship information.
+For those judges who do not post clerkship information, a notation of “no information available” or “not hiring” will be displayed.
 In recent years, approximately 65% of federal judges input some hiring information via OSCAR.
-Because of different administrative structures, the U.S. Tax Court, the U.S. Court of Appeals for the Armed Forces, and the U.S. Supreme Court never have been included in OSCAR, and that will not chance in the immediate future.
+Because of different administrative structures, the U.S. Tax Court, the U.S. Court of Appeals for the Armed Forces, and the U.S. Supreme Court never have been included in OSCAR, and that will not change in the immediate future.

 Q. What does it mean if I can’t click on a listed judge or Staff Attorney’s Office in OSCAR?